Probe Thermometer

 Product Details:

 The premium probe thermometer for use on double wall black stove pipes (not Class A pipes).
 Our probe thermometer is fabricated in three layers: high temperature steel core for longevity, clad with pure copper for fast conductivity, and chrome-pleted to resist corrosion.
-Durable porcelain enamel with yellow, orange, and red zones clearly indicated—shows temperature inside the flue pipe at a glance.
+Durable porcelain enamel with zones clearly indicated—shows temperature inside the flue pipe at a glance.
 4-inch stem engineered to accurately measure temperatures up to 1700° Fahrenheit, for any diameter flue pipe up to 8 inches.
 Rugged steel case.
 Mounts easily through a 1/4 inch hole.
 Magnet and eyelet included. *Note: Not recommended for single wall pipe.

 Directions for Use